reglue4go/gh-pages/cryptography/README.md

 #### [Identity Generator](#introduction)

-The identity Generator generator can be used to produce universally unique identifiers using UUID, ULID and KSUID algoriths.
+The identity generator can be used to produce universally unique identifiers using UUID, ULID and KSUID algoriths.
 A ULID generator is provided by default.

 ```go
 package main